-Changes in Retail Sales Market Conditions.
-The estimates of the CID Sales Tax Revenues and TIF Revenues used in the City's internal projections and in the projections contained under the caption "THE CID" - Projected Debt Service Coverage of the CID Sales Tax Revenues" are based on the current status of the national and local business economy and assume a future performance of the retail sales market similar to the historical performance of such market in the Independence area.
-However, changes in the market conditions for the City, as well as changes in general economic conditions, could adversely effect the amount of the CID Sales Tax Revenues and TIF Revenues collected.
+Changes in Market Conditions.
+The estimates of Incremental Tax Revenues used in the City's internal projections are based on the current status of the national and local business economy and assume a future performance of the real estate market similar to the historical performance of such market in the Independence area.
+However, changes in the market conditions for the City, as well as changes in general economic conditions, could adversely effect the rate of appreciation and/or inflation of the property in the Redevelopment Area and, consequently, the amount of PILOTS and Economic Activity Tax Revenues collected for deposit into the Special Allocation Fund.

 Sales tax revenues historically have been sensitive to changes in local, regional and national economic conditions.
 For example, sales tax revenues have historically declined during economic recessions, when high unemployment adversely affects consumption.
-A decline in general economic conditions could reduce the number and value of taxable transactions and thus reduce the amount of CID Sales Tax Revenues and TIF Revenues available for repayment of the Bonds.
+A decline in general economic conditions could reduce the number and value of taxable transactions and thus reduce the amount of Economic Activity Tax Revenues available for repayment of the Bonds.